rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     let f = (p: number) => b + p
     let x // compile-time error -- either type or initializer

-Every variable in a program must have an initial value before it can be used.
+Every variable in a program must have an initial value before it can be used:
-The initial value can be identified as follows:

--  Each method or function parameter is initialized to the corresponding argument value provided by the caller of the method or function.
--  Each constructor parameter is initialized to the corresponding argument value as provided by:

-   + Class instance creation expression (see :ref:`New Expressions`); or
-   + Explicit constructor call (see :ref:`Explicit Constructor Call`).

--  An exception parameter is initialized to the thrown object (see :ref:`Throw Statements`) that represents exception or error.

 - If the *initializer* of a variable is specified explicitly, then its execution produces the initial value for this variable.

 - Otherwise, the following situations are possible:

-   + Each static variable of class is initialized by the execution of the class initializer (see :ref:`Class Initializer`).
-   + Each class variable is initialized either with a *default value* (see :ref:`Default Values for Types`), or by the execution of a class constructor (see :ref:`Constructor Declaration`).
+   + If a type of a variable is ``T`` and ``T`` has a *default value* (see :ref:`Default Values for Types`), it is initialized with the default value.
+   + If a type of a variable is ``T[]``
-   + Each local variable or array element is initialized with a *default value* (see :ref:`Default Values for Types`) at the time it is created.
+     (or multidimensional array with elements of type ``T``) and *T* has a *default value* (see :ref:`Default Values for Types`), all array elements are initialized with the default value.
+   + If a variable does not have a default value, its value must be set by :ref:`Simple Assignment Operator` before any attempt to use its value.
+Note, the variable of an array type must be initalized as whole by single assignment.

 Otherwise, the variable is not initialized, and a :index:`compile-time error` occurs.